ditchcord/auo-transaction-compiler/README.md

 Sheet music purchase, rental, royalties, and printing costs.

 **OTHER CONCERT EXPENSES**
 Expenses for equipment rental used specifically for concerts such as Uhual rental and lighting and sound rental.
 Advertising for concerts is also allocated here.
 Poster printing and costs to design and deploy advertising for concerts.

 **SOCIAL**
 Expenses for food and purchases used for social events.
 Tickets to concerts or gifts.
 Merchandise expenses.

 **REVENUE--DONATIONS & FUNDRAISING**
 Earnings from donations, anonymous donations, and earnings from fundraising.
 Costs for fundraising supplies and admin fees are allocated here and treated as deductions from earnings.

-**REVENUE--DUES**
 Earnings from membership dues.

-**REVENUE--JFC**
 Earnings from yearly JFC allocation.
 JFC close-out surplus is deducted from this category.

 ## Why are there expenses in some revenue categories
-The **REVENUE--JFC** and **REVENUE--DONATIONS & FUNDRAISING** categories include relevant expenses such as admin fees, refunds, and fundraising supplies.
+The **REVENUE** category includes relevant expenses such as admin fees, refunds, and fundraising supplies.
 It's just easier to treat those kinds of expenses as subtractions from the revenue.
-Expenses in other revenue categories or revenue in expense categories are categorization mistakes and need to be fixed in **keywordDicts.py**.
+Revenue in expense categories might be categorization mistakes and need to be fixed in **keywordDicts.py**.

 ## Troubleshooting
 If items are being put into the wrong category, go to **keywordDicts.py** and add to or reorder